Society of Hispanic Professional Engineers By-Laws

 ACTIVE MEMBERSHIP

-Society of Hispanic Professional Engineers local membership is defined by paying local chapter dues.
-In order to uphold active Society of Hispanic Professional Engineers membership status the member has to have consistent Society of Hispanic Professional Engineers involvement.
+The Society of Hispanic Professional Engineers local membership is defined by fulfilling national dues and submitting information to the chapter database form.
+To uphold active Society of Hispanic Professional Engineers membership status the member has to have consistent Society of Hispanic Professional Engineers involvement.

 Any member failing to maintain active member status shall lose for one semester the following privileges: Sponsorship and/or attendance to banquets, seminars, conferences, or any discount derived from membership, access to course files, and inclusion in the forthcoming resume book and shall forego the right to run for the executive board if sanctioned during the Spring Semester.